 Different cores have different consumption, we can control the performance by controlling frequency and power.

-• CPU have low latency but also low memory throughput, and they are general purpose (intruction fetching, data fetching, execution storage etc.)
+- CPU have low latency but also low memory throughput, and they are general purpose (instruction fetching, data fetching, execution storage etc.)

-• The specialization trend is for everything (NIC, memory, storage, networking, more and more processors are seen to be developed in the next years).
+- The specialization trend is for everything (NIC, memory, storage, networking, more and more processors are seen to be developed in the next years), there are lots of money flowing to unique accelerators.
 Currently a server lasts about 6 years in a datacenter (average lifetime) (meeting performance requirements and hardware reliability).

 FPGAs